maximebf/gousse.js/README.md

 ## The App

 By default, gousse does not do any actions on your document.
-For data attributes to be processed, you will need to append the `app-root` class to the containing element (ie. body in most use cases).
+For data attributes to be processed, you will need to add the `app-root` class to the containing element (ie. the body in most use cases).

-You can initilize the app from the code using the `App()` function.
+Alternatively, you can initilize the app from the code using the `App()` function (in this case, do not use the `app-root` class).
 It can take the following arguments:

  - `App(function)`: executes the function and append the returned nodes to the root node using `appendNodes()`
  - `App(nodes)`: append the nodes to the root node using `appendNodes()`